rxri/spicetify-extensions/README.md

 ## [Feature Shuffle](./featureshuffle/README.md)

-*Creates a randomized playlist based on the average audio features of the clicked playlist*
+*Create a randomized playlist based on the average audio features of the clicked playlist*

 #### To use: